niketanpansare/model_zoo/caffe/vision/lenet/mnist/README.md

 The MNIST dataset was constructed from two datasets of the US National Institute of Standards and Technology (NIST).
 The training set consists of handwritten digits from 250 different people, 50 percent high school students, and 50 percent employees from the Census Bureau.
 Note that the test set contains handwritten digits from different people following the same split.

-In the below example, we are using `mlextend` package to load the mnist dataset into Python NumPy arrays, but you are free to download it directly from http://yann.lecun.com/exdb/mnist/.
+In the below example, we are using `mlxtend` package to load the mnist dataset into Python NumPy arrays, but you are free to download it directly from http://yann.lecun.com/exdb/mnist/.

 # Networks